charly3pins/magnetar-binaries/README.md

-# quasar-binaries
+# magnetar-binaries
-Cross-compiled Quasar binaries used in plugin.video.quasar
+Cross-compiled Magnetar binaries used in plugin.video.magnetar